HEnquist/camilladsp/README.md

 See the [tutorial for a step-by-step guide.](./stepbystep.md)

 ## Dependencies
-These are the key dependencies for CamillDSP.
+These are the key dependencies for CamillaDSP.
 * https://crates.io/crates/alsa - Alsa audio backend
 * https://crates.io/crates/clap - Command line argument parsing
 * https://crates.io/crates/cpal - Jack and CoreAudio audio backends